stefansundin/dotfiles/programs.md

 > ```

 Chrome free up disk space after downloading from Mega:
-1. Go to chrome://settings/cookies
+1. Go to chrome://settings/cookies/detail?site=mega.nz
-2. Search for "mega".
+1. Click on _File system_ to see how much space it is using.
-3. Click on the mega.nz line, then choose _File System_.
+1. Click the _X_ on the right to delete.
-4. Click _Remove_.

 Firefox multiple profiles:
 > ```